He says there will be additional stores following the upcoming launch the Sydney Motorcycle Show (November 24-26, 2017).

 They feel light, yet sturdy, and the finish of the shell and lining are superb.
 Like no other helmet I have experienced.

-I tried on one and it felt extremely comfortable and quiet for an open-face helmet.
+They are extremely comfortable and quiet for an open-face helmet.
 It also has a low profile so you don’t look like Mr Potatohead.